Nasreen123/bitgit/README.md

 Commands implemented: `INIT`, `ADD`, `COMMIT`

-You can run it by compiling a jar first*, and then running the following commands:
+You can run it by compiling a jar first, and then running the following commands:

 ```
 java -jar bitgit.jar init